 About the work

-To capture the true essence of Lascelles, Melbourne-based artist Rone knew that he had to learn about the town from people with a lifelong connection to it.
-In this work, he depicts local farming couple, Geoff and Merrilyn Horman, part of a family that has lived and farmed in the area for four generations.
+In order to capture the true essence of Lascelles, Melbourne-based artist, Rone knew that he had to learn about the town from those who were deeply connected to it.
+Here, he depicts local farming couple Geoff and Merrilyn Horman, part of a family that has lived and farmed in the area for four generations.

-Rone says that he wanted the mural to portray his subjects as “wise custodians of the land” – sage elders nurturing the town’s future with their deep knowledge, vast farming experience and longstanding connection to the area.
+Rone says that he wanted the mural to portray his subjects as wise and knowing, nurturing the town’s future with their vast farming experience and longstanding connection to the area.

-Completing the mural over two weeks in June 2017, the artist says that he went to great lengths to paint the mural in the 1939-built silos’ existing raw concrete tones to produce a work that would integrate sensitively into its environment.
-Utilising a muted monochrome palette, he added water as a blending tool to produce a ghostly, transparent effect – a signature of his distinctive painting style.
+In mid 2017 Rone worked for two weeks to transform the two 1939-built GrainCorp silos.
+He went to great lengths to paint in the silo’s existing raw concrete tones to produce a work that would integrate sensitively into its environment.
+Utilising this muted monochrome palette, he added water to his paint as a blending tool to produce a ghostly, transparent effect – a signature of his distinctive painting style.

 Rone Artist Bio